-BCR Members shall notify all personal data breaches without undue delay in accordance with the International SOS Data Breach Contingency Plan to ensure timely risk assessment by the responsible legal team and notification to the relevant data protection authorities and the data subject(s) where required.
-Records stating basic facts about personal data breaches, associated risk assessments and mitigating and remedial actions taken shall be maintained in the International SOS incident reporting system and made available to the relevant Supervisory Authorities if requested.
+Members shall notify all personal data breaches without undue delay in accordance with the International SOS Data Breach Contingency Plan to ensure timely risk assessment by the responsible legal team and notification to the Commissioner and the data subject(s) where required.
+Records stating basic facts about personal data breaches, associated risk assessments and mitigating and remedial actions taken shall be maintained in the International SOS incident reporting system and made available to the Commissioner if requested.